Shardul Thakur

-Shardul Narendra Thakur (born 16 October 1991) is an Indian international cricketer who plays for Mumbai in domestic cricket and has previously appeared for several Indian Premier League teams.
+Shardul Narendra Thakur (born 16 October 1991) is an Indian cricketer who plays for Mumbai in domestic cricket and Mumbai Indians in the Indian Premier League.
 He bats right-handed and bowls right arm medium pace.
-He was a part of the Indian squad which won the 2018 Asia Cup and the 2023 Asia Cup.
+Thakur was part of the Indian squad which won the 2018 and 2023 Asia Cup.

 Domestic career

 Shorter than a typical fast bowler and criticized for his conditioning early in his career, Thakur ultimately became a part of the Mumbai domestic team.

 In November 2012, he made his first-class debut for Mumbai against Rajasthan at Jaipur in the 2012–13 Ranji Trophy.
 He did not have a good start to his career as he took four wickets at a bowling average of 82.0 from his first four games.
 In 2013–14 Ranji season, he took 27 wickets at 26.25 from six games, with one five-wicket haul.
 In the 2014-15 Ranji season, he took 48 wickets at 20.81 from ten games with five five-wicket hauls.

 He made his List A debut on 27 February 2014, for Mumbai in the 2013–14 Vijay Hazare Trophy.

 In 2015-16 Ranji Trophy final, he took eight wickets against Saurashtra and led Mumbai to win its 41st Ranji Trophy title.